8 Ways Sterilized Healthcare Brands Can Bring Back the Human Touch

 If you don’t speak specifically to the patient, you risk creating an unreadable patient website or blog.
 Leave out the jargon and technical speak.
 By speaking the language of the patient, you are showing you understand and care about the patient.
 When it comes to understanding, a picture is worth a thousand words.
 Infographics, videos, animations, and other visual media are perfect for communicating complex information in an easily digestible format.

-- Invite Patients To Be Part Of Your Brand
+4. Invite Patients To Be Part Of Your Healthcare Branding

 Let consumers contribute to the brand story by giving them the opportunity to share their personal stories and experiences with your product or service.
 This can be done through a brand-owned landing page where necessary steps are taken to ensure compliance.
 Personal stories are inspirational and provide powerful social proof.
 It shows the brand cares about the people who use their products/services.